lizconlan/lizconlan.github.com/_posts/2011-07-28-macbook-rebuild.md

 ### The proposed solution

-I have taken the rash decision to "upgrade" my 2Ghz MacBook with parts sourced from eBay on the grounds that if I kill it I can claim on the insurance and buy a new one after all.
-(Thankfully this wasn't necessary.)
+I have taken the rash decision to "upgrade" my 2Ghz MacBook with parts sourced from eBay on the grounds that if I kill it I can claim on the insurance and buy a new one after all. (**Spoiler:** Thankfully this wasn't necessary.)

 ### Ingredients